Sciences

 Objectives

-At the end of the Master of Physics in the Nanosciences and Quantum Technologies program, each student will have acquired a fundamental knowledge base in quantum mechanics, statistical physics and solid state physics, complemented by more specific courses in :
+On completion of the Nanosciences and Quantum Technologies Master's in Physics, students will have acquired a fundamental knowledge base in quantum mechanics, statistical physics and solid state physics, complemented by more specific courses in :

-• nanoscience: in addition to the course on the physics of nanostructures, students will receive an introduction to nanotechnology, in particular through the realization and characterization of components; students will learn to work in a clean room environment;
+• nanosciences: in addition to the course on the physics of nanostructures, students will receive an introduction to nanotechnologies, in particular through the realization and characterization of components; students will learn to work in a clean room environment;

-• Quantum technologies: in the continuity of the M1 courses in quantum physics(Atoms, Molecules and Radiation in semester 1, and Advanced Quantum Mechanics in semester 2), the students will follow in the second year a specific teaching entitled Quantum Technologies, dealing with the modern stakes and problems linked to the "second" quantum revolution and its developments in communication, sensors and quantum computation; this teaching will include a series of practical works specific to Quantum Technologies and it will be supplemented by seminars.
+• quantum technologies: following on from the M1 courses in quantum physics(Atoms, Molecules and Radiation in semester 1, and Advanced Quantum Mechanics in semester 2), in the second year students will follow a specific course entitled Quantum Technologies, covering the modern issues and problems linked to the "second" quantum revolution and its developments in quantum communication, sensors and computation; this course will include a series of practical assignments specific to Quantum Technologies, and will be supplemented by seminars.

 Read more